 We will keep on putting masses of natural ingredients in our products, dreaming up self-preserving cosmetics, worrying about their environmental impact and working with our suppliers to minimise that.
 We choose to give our love (and money) to suppliers that respect the environment and the animals and people living there.

 Waste and recycling

 The total recycled content in all Lush packaging is about 89% (including paper bags, aluminium tins, gift wrap, ribbons, boxes, tags and inserts).
-That means that for every tonne of material bought, 900kg come from recycled sources.
+That means, for every tonne of material bought, 900kg comes from recycled sources.

 - Pots and bottles are made with 100% post-consumer recycled (PCR) plastic, saving about 65 tons of Carbon Dioxide and 90 tonnes of virgin plastic, or 800 barrels of oil, each year.